-- In the context of text analysis, a hand-crafted rule can be seen as a manual definition of how to process a given span of text. - Processing includes the segmentation of text, the rewriting of text, the inference of information from text, and similar. - Rules encode human expert knowledge of texts and text analyses.
+- In text mining, a hand-crafted rule is a definition of how to analyze text, which has been manually defined by a human. - Analyses include the segmentation of text, the rewriting of text, the inference of information from text, and similar. - A rule encodes human expert knowledge of texts and/or text analyses.